zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/setup-compute/setup_vnc_compute-todelete.md

 ````
 vncserver
 ````
-You will be required to provide a *password* that you will need to remember to be able to access this server via VNC.
+You will be required to provide a *password* that you will need to remember to be able to access this server by using VNC.
 There is no need to enter a *view-only password*.

 You will see output similar to:
 ````